Partition Tree: Conditional Density Estimation over General Outcome Spaces: Introduction

-In this paper, we introduce \pts, a tree-based framework for conditional density estimation over general outcome spaces that supports both continuous and categorical variables.
+In this paper, we introduce \emph{\pt}, a tree-based framework for conditional density estimation over general outcome spaces that supports both continuous and categorical variables.
 Our approach models conditional distributions as piecewise-constant densities defined on data-adaptive partitions of the joint covariate-outcome space.
 Formally, we adopt a measure-theoretic perspective in which conditional densities are defined via probability measures and Radon–Nikodym derivatives with respect to these partitions.
 Within this unified framework, both classification and regression emerge as cases of conditional density estimation.
-Trees are constructed greedily by maximizing an empirical log-loss objective, which is equivalent to minimizing the conditional negative log-likelihood of the resulting density estimator.
+In this case, trees are constructed greedily by maximizing an empirical log-loss objective, which is equivalent to minimizing the conditional negative log-likelihood of the resulting density estimator.
 This objective naturally accommodates heteroscedastic noise and leads to empirical robustness to redundant features.

-We further extend \pts\ to ensembles, termed \pfs, by averaging the predicted conditional densities across multiple trees.
+We further extend \pt\ to ensembles, termed \pfs, by averaging the predicted conditional densities across multiple trees.
 Experiments on a diverse set of classification and regression benchmarks demonstrate that \pfs\ consistently improve probabilistic prediction compared to CART-style trees.
 On classification tasks, they achieve lower log-loss on several datasets, while \pfs\ outperform Random Forests on the majority of benchmarks.
 For regression, \pfs\ provide competitive point predictions and provide strong probabilistic performance, outperforming CADET on larger datasets without relying on parametric assumptions.
-Finally, semi-synthetic experiments highlight robustness to both homoscedastic and heteroscedastic noise, and to redundant features.
-We provide an implementation of \pts\ and \pfs\ at \code.
+Finally, semi-synthetic experiments analyze the robustness to both homoscedastic and heteroscedastic noise, and to redundant features.